Breast Imaging Exam Prep

 - Breast ultrasound exams for patients with dense breast tissue using Automated Breast Ultrasound System (ABUS) or Hand Held Ultrasound (HHUS) to supplement DBT mammography.

-- Diagnostic breast ultrasounds to check results from a mammogram or to screen patients who are pregnant.
+- Diagnostic breast ultrasounds can provide additional information after a mammogram or to screen patients who are pregnant.

-- Breast MRI to capture very detailed images with our 3T MRI scanner to supplement mammograms and ultraosund.
+- Breast MRI to capture very detailed images with our 3T MRI scanner to supplement mammograms and ultrasound.

 - Breast interventions such as image-guided biopsies or cyst aspiration to further explore any abnormalities found during these exams.